wileyyugioh/NylonSock/README.md

 Constructor:

-Takes in a NylonSock::Socket as an argument.
+Takes in a NylonSock::Socket&& as an argument.

 The template takes in a ClientSocket class or any inherited class.